top of page

 _____________________________

-In addition to the above titles, The Legacy Press will be publishing a few more titles in 2025.
+In addition to the above titles, The Legacy Press will be publishing two more titles in 2026.
 Keep watching this space!
 These new titles will be last new ones that will appear under my imprint.
 However, The Legacy Press will continue to issue reprints and new editions of previously published books, and Oak Knoll will continue to distribute The Legacy Press books.

 I thank everyone – authors, editors, customers, and donors – for supporting the work of The Legacy Press since it began publishing in 1997, and I hope you will keep in touch over the coming years.
-Once these new titles are at the printer, I will continue my research into the earliest Western-made wove papers in order to write a book on the subject; this book will not be published by The Legacy Press, however.
+Once these new titles are at the printer, I will continue my research into the earliest Western-made wove papers in order to write a book on the subject (which may bring The Legacy Press out of retirement).